AybazDaulet/dotfiles/README.md

 - tmux as my terminal multiplexer because it gets the job done and is reliable.
 - Neovim since I'm too lazy to learn Emacs.

-NvChad is a base of my nvim config.

 ## Requirements

 - Hack Nerd Font